0xarun/s1mr3c/README.md

 Easy to install those tools, i guess just you face the errors on while install [gf](https://github.com/tomnomnom/gf) watch how install gf then install it correctly.

+Get any error like "unable to locate chorme" with aquatone just install chrome browser!

 save those tools in /usr/local/bin and you can modify the tool like run your fav tool there easy to change it.

 # Usage